wtsi-hgi/olly-maersk/README.md

 | `lsf_cores`  | 1        | The number of CPU cores required                |
 | `lsf_memory` | 1000     | The amount of memory (in MB) required           |

+Additional LSF resource requirements can also be specified by providing an `lsf_resources` attribute.
+This is optional and its value takes the same format as that recognised by the `-R` flag to LSF's `bsub`.

-These can be specified within a workflow task itself, or injected as `default_runtime_attributes`.
+These attributes can be specified within a workflow task itself, or injected as `default_runtime_attributes`.

 ## Non-Containerised Workflows